 Always considered a nutritious food, apples have more recently made health news due to quercetin.
 This antioxidant not only helps to prevent cellular damage, but it also has anti-inflammatory properties.
-Quercetin prevents the release of histamines leading researchers to believe it could reduce symptoms of allergies.
+Quercetin prevents the release of histamines, leading researchers to believe it could reduce symptoms of allergies.

 Tip: Keep the skin on.
-According to University of Illinois Extension, almost half of the vitamin C in an apple is located just under the skin.
+According to the University of Illinois Extension, almost half of the vitamin C in an apple is located just under the skin.
 The skin also contains nutritious fiber.

-Crunchy purple cabbage contains sinigrin, which is converted to an isothiocyanate compound with unique properties linked to cancer prevention.
+Crunchy purple cabbage contains sinigrin, which is converted to an isothiocyanate compound linked to cancer prevention.
 The purple variety has a slight advantage over green cabbage due to anthocyanin pigments.
 These polyphenols act as antioxidants to protect against chronic disease.
 Cabbage is also packed with vitamin C, and because cabbage is often eaten raw in salads and slaws, the vitamin C isn’t destroyed during cooking.